Probin-15/ToDoList/README.md

 # Welcome to the TodoList Project!
 This simple project is designed to help you learn the basics of React.js and understand its core concepts.
 The TodoList app allows you to create and remove tasks easily.

-Features
+Features:
-Add new todo tasks
+# Add new todo tasks
-Remove existing tasks
+# Remove existing tasks

 # Getting Started with Create React App